1 Part Course |

 Previous Deals

-Our trainer has advised on a wide range of complex transactions, both medium-sized and large.
+Our trainer has advised on a wide range of complex transactions, both medium and large.
 These have included the public takeover bid by Lafarge SA for Blue Circle plc and by Infogrames SA for Gremlin plc, the restructuring of Eurotunnel plc and SA, and the privatisation of British Telecom, as well as private acquisitions and sales, UK listing and equity issues.

 Training Style